Feldenkrais Group Classes

 A mat to lie on, something like a yoga mat is fine.
 Most classes will involve some lying on the floor.

 It’s a good idea to bring some support for your head if you might need it.
-A large towel that can be folded or rolled works well.
+A large towel that can be folded or rolled works well and the thickness can be adjusted as required.
+An overly soft pillow or cushion can hinder your movement.

 A Feldenkrais class is not a vigorous aerobic type of class.
 If you find you get cold easily you may wish to bring a blanket.